SuperOfficeDocs/superoffice-docs/user-guide/en/person/gdpr/edit-legalbase.md

 # Edit privacy settings for a contact

 > [!NOTE]
 > This feature requires functional rights.
-If you do not have the proper functional rights, you can only set **E-marketing** to on or off.
+Without the proper functional rights, you can only set **E-marketing** to on or off.

 [!include[Need concent](../includes/why-consent.md)]